 2. Seniors who are scheduled to graduate and who have outstanding restriction, will complete the required restriction under the direction of the Deputy Commandant.
 This will be done at the conclusion of final exams for the term.
 Failure to complete restriction may result in withholding a cadet’s Regimental Certificate and/or Diploma with the approval of the Academic Dean.

-3. During assigned restriction days, cadets will be subject to random Academy or off-campus duties, functions (extra duty), watches, or other events as dictated by the Commandant, the Deputy Commandant, Discipline Officer, Academy Staff Duty Officer, or Company Officer.
+3. During assigned restriction days, cadets will be subject to random Academy on-campus or off-campus duties, functions (extra duty), watches, or other events as dictated by the Commandant, the Deputy Commandant, Discipline Officer, Academy Staff Duty Officer, or Company Officer.
 When necessary, extra duty assignments will be focused on meaningful work projects that will directly benefit the Regiment of Cadets and the Massachusetts Maritime Academy.
 Extra duty shall be performed on a not-to-interfere basis with other obligations such as academic class, study hours, or mandatory lectures.

 B. Any potential Class I mast offense are to be immediately reported to the Deputy Commandant for the determination as to whether or not a formal investigation is required